wkoleilat-happytitan/mcp-podcast-scraper/README.md

 - 🔄 **Tracks podcasts** for new episodes
 - ⏭️ **Skips duplicates** - won't re-scrape already processed episodes
 - 📋 **Finds incomplete work** - lists episodes that need summarization
+- ✏️ **Custom summary prompts** - customize how Claude summarizes for your needs

 ## How It Works